reeshuffled/reeshuffled.github.io/_posts/2024-02-28-Push-vs-Pull-Social-Media-Usage.md

 ---
 layout: article
-categories: Articles
-tags: ["Social Media"]
+tags:
+- Social Media
-title: "Push vs Pull Social Media Usage"
+title: Push vs Pull Social Media Usage
 slug: push-pull-social-media
-description: "Applying polling vs event driven systems architecture concepts to social media usage."
+description: Applying polling vs event driven systems architecture concepts to social media usage.
-started_at: "2024-02-27 17:00:00"
+started_at: '2024-02-27 17:00:00'
+category: Garden
 ---

 Social feeds are posts of information, but can also be thought of as events à la Computer Science.
 With these concepts in mind, we can then apply the notions of [polling vs event driven systems architecture](https://www.softwarepragmatism.com/polling-event-driven).
 In polling you make a request to receive data, whereas in an event-driven system the data will be pushed to the receiver.